|Return to Main Contents

 Specifies whether or not the client application requires authentication.
 The default is false.

-Note: The Web Container will only secure requests if the HTTPS port is set and the SSL configuration file is supplied to the Web Container.
+The Web Container will only secure requests if the HTTPS port is set and the SSL configuration file is supplied to the Web Container.
 If the port is not set, the Web Container will default to running the requests on the HTTP port.
+If an additonal SSL port is configured for the webcontainer, all SSL ports need to be speciied in brackets and comma-separated (e.g. [8778,9001].

 #Web Container Configuration